-There was even a few spots along the trail where the fog had lifted enough for a few moments to tease us with bit of a view.
+There were even a few spots along the trail where the fog had lifted enough for a few moments to tease us with a bit of a view.

 Just a short distance from the lodge I reached my final goal: the summit of Mt.
 Leconte.